How to Get a Periodicals & Journals Publishing Business License in Dubai

 Step 1: Choose Your Business Activity

 Confirm that activity code 5813.02 accurately reflects your intended operations.
-If you plan to combine publishing with related services such as advertising sales or content consultancy, additional activity codes may be added to your licence at the application stage.
+If you plan to combine publishing with related services such as advertising sales or content consultancy, additional activity codes may be added to your license at the application stage.

 Step 2: Select a Company Structure